-So, then it was time to Meet.
-The.
-Wards.
+So, then it was time to meet his family.
 I spent TWO HOURS in Selfridges choosing flowers.
-I asked Tom the colour of his parents lounge and his mum’s favourite flower.
+I asked him the colour of his parents lounge and his mum’s favourite flower.
 He didn’t know and said the lounge was blue.
 I tried to choose accordingly.
 He then went to investigate HMV and left me to it.

 His mum was also lovely.
 She liked the 2 hour choice flowers – although her lounge wasn’t blue.
 Things seemed to be going well after rugby-gate, everyone had to eat vegetarian (just for me), and I tried my best not to swear and relax.
 That was, until the next morning.